Advertisement

 If you're one of the 29% of U.S. adults1 deficient in vitamin D, you might have already noticed the telltale signs, like bone achiness, muscle weakness, and fatigue.
 However, you might be surprised to learn that not getting enough of this essential vitamin can lead to mood-related side effects as well.

-New research published in Pharmacological Research confirms that vitamin D plays a massive role in mental health and well-being2.
+Research published in Pharmacological Research confirms that vitamin D plays a massive role in mental health and well-being2.
 Specifically, the umbrella meta-analysis found that people with lower levels of vitamin D were at greater risk of depression.

 Thankfully, achieving and maintaining vitamin D sufficiency can help.

-How vitamin D status influences depression risk.
+How vitamin D status influences depression risk

 Scientists included 10 meta-analyses in their review.
 They looked at studies published up until March 2022 that explored the link between depression and vitamin D. In total, the review looked at the results of 24,510 participants from 49 randomized control trials.